Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ## 💊🚛🚢 IEEE 802.11: `Frame Aggregation`
-_With the ratification of 802.11n amendment, two types of frame aggregation were added to 802.11: Aggregate MAC Service Data Unit (A-MSDU) & Aggregate MAC Protocol Data Unit (A-MPDU).
+_**Frame aggregation allows for more data payload with a single header providing more data transfer with less 802.11 overhead.** With the ratification of 802.11n amendment, two types of frame aggregation were added to 802.11: Aggregate MAC Service Data Unit (A-MSDU) & Aggregate MAC Protocol Data Unit (A-MPDU).
 Frame aggregation allows multiple smaller MSDU or MPDUs to be grouped together into a single frame, reducing the amount of overhead that would have been necessary for each individual frame.
 An analogy for frame aggregation is carpooling that is implemented to reduce traffic and subsequently reduce traffic jams.
 Similarly, frame aggregation is used to reduce medium contention overhead by combining several service data units (SDUs)._
 - [802.11 Data: Frame Aggregation](https://mrncciew.com/2014/11/01/cwap-802-11-data-frame-aggregation/) _`nayarasi`_
 - [A-MPDU & A-MSDU :: Configuration on Cisco WLC](https://mrncciew.com/2013/04/11/a-mpdu-a-msdu/)  _`nayarasi`_
 - [CWNP: Basics of MAC Architecture: Encapsulation & Frame Aggregation](https://www.cwnp.com/802.11-mac-series-ndash-basics-mac-architecture-ndash-part-1-3/#Id3)  _`CWNP`_